-District Citizen Integration Forum (DCIF) now renamed as "ZilliRasai Forum (ZRF)" has been constituted in all district of tribal areas.
-While constitution of Sub-Divisional Integration Forum (Tehsil Rasai Forum) is under process in 19 Sub-Divisions of Merged Areas.
+District Citizen Integration Forum (DCIF) now renamed as "Zilli Rasai Forum (ZRF)" has been constituted in one district of tribal areas.
+While constitution of "Zilli Rasai Forum (ZRF)" and Sub-Divisional Integration Forum (Tehsil Rasai Forum) is under process in 19 Sub-Divisions of Merged Areas.
 Focal person for all the districts nominated.